AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 - Enable all segment definitions for scheduled segmentation.
 - Enable specified segment definitions for streaming segmentation.

-To learn more about [!DNL Segmentation Service], please continue reading the documentation and supplement your learning by watching the videos below.
+To learn more about [!DNL Segmentation Service], please continue reading the documentation and supplement your learning by watching the related videos.
 To learn more about the other parts of the [!DNL Segmentation Service] UI, please read the [[!DNL Segmentation Service] user guide](./overview.md)

->[!WARNING]
->
-> The [!DNL Platform] UI shown in the following videos is out-of-date.
-Please refer to the documentation above for the latest UI screenshots and functionality.